 4. Bait and groundbait

 Carp love boilies, pellets, corn, and tiger nuts.
-It's worth pre-baiting the spot at least a day in advance so the fish get used to the feed.
+It is advisable to bait the spot at least a day before fishing so that the fish get used to the feed.

 Successful fishing tactics

-To avoid returning home empty-handed, follow these rules:
+To avoid coming home empty-handed, follow these rules:

 Bait the spot in advance.
 Carp may take a long time to bite if they are not used to the feed.